BrunoOGoes/DSPortifolio/README.md

 # Open to Work Opportunities in Data Science!

 If my profile and portfolio have caught your interest, let's connect to explore exciting possibilities together.
-Feel free to reach out to me via email at b.ortega.goes@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me via [email](b.ortega.goes@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/bruno-ortega-goes-271b36175/).
 I look forward to discussing how we can collaborate and make a meaningful impact in the world of data science!

 # Education: